Dollar General: 2003–present

 In Jackson, Georgia, Dollar General opened its 15th distribution center in fall 2017 to serve stores in Georgia and the surrounding states.
-In 2017, Dollar General began construction for its 16th distribution center in Amsterdam, New York.
+In 2017, Dollar General began construction for its 16th distribution center, in Amsterdam, New York.
 The distribution center was to cost $91 million and was expected to create 400 jobs in Montgomery County, New York.
 Dollar General planned to open 900 new stores in 2018.
-The distribution center became fully operation in 2019.
-Also in 2017, Dollar General acquired stores from Dollar Express, a spinoff from the Family Dollar-Dollar Tree deal, and converted the store.
+The distribution center became fully operational in 2019.
+Also in 2017, Dollar General acquired stores from Dollar Express LLC held by Sycamore Partners, a spinoff from the Family Dollar–Dollar Tree deal, and converted the store.

 In September 2019, Dollar General celebrated the grand opening of its 16,000th store, in Panama City, Florida, following damage sustained from Hurricane Michael in October 2018.
 To commemorate the opening, Dollar General presented two $16,000 checks in partnership with Kellogg's to two local elementary schools displaced from the hurricane.

-On December 5, 2019, Dollar General announced FY 2020 plans that include the opening of 1,000 new stores, remodeling of 1,500 mature stores and relocation of 80 stores.
+On December 5, 2019, Dollar General announced plans for fiscal 2020 that included the opening of 1,000 new stores, remodeling of 1,500 mature stores, and relocation of 80 stores.
 In February 2020, Dollar General announced plans to create 8,000 net new career opportunities in fiscal year 2020.
 Dollar General expanded to 46 states in 2020 with the addition of new stores in Wyoming in March and Washington in April.

-In late May 2020, two Dollar General stores were destroyed by arson during the George Floyd protests in Minneapolis–Saint Paul and three others had property damage.
+In late May 2020, two Dollar General stores were destroyed by arson during the George Floyd protests in Minneapolis–Saint Paul, and three others had property damage.

-In Fall 2020, Dollar General opened its first pOpshelf in Nashville, Tennessee selling mostly items costing less than $5.
-By the end of 2021, the company planned 50 free-standing popshelf locations and 25 store-within-a-store locations.
+In October 2020, Dollar General launched a new store concept known as Popshelf (stylized pOpshelf), which primarily focuses on higher-margin, non-essential household goods including arts and crafts, home decor, health and beauty, electronics, toys, and seasonal specialty items (including party supplies).
+Most products would cost less than $5, with the stores primarily targeting "suburban moms" seeking "trendy" and "elevated" items.
+Dollar General planned to open 50 free-standing locations by the end of 2021, and 25 Popshelf store-within-a-store locations inside Dollar General Market stores.
+By 2024, Popshelf had expanded to 200 locations.

-In April 2021, the company said it is planning to hire 20,000 employees, which is less than the number of employees hired in 2020 (50,000).
+In April 2021, the company said it was planning to hire 20,000 employees, less than the number hired in 2020 (50,000).

-In March 2022, Dollar General opened its first store in the state of Idaho, located in Athol.
+On 5 March 2022, Dollar General opened its first store in the state of Idaho, located in Athol.

+On 12 October 2023, Dollar General announced the return of former CEO Todd Vasos, who replaced Jeff Owen.
+Chairman Michael Calbert said in a statement, “At this time the Board has determined that a change in leadership is necessary to restore stability and confidence in the Company moving forward".

+In September 2024, Popshelf's senior vice president Vichidvongsa stated that it would discontinue its store-within-a-store locations, citing that the demographics of Dollar General Market shoppers did not align with the target markets of Popshelf.
+The following month, Popshelf introduced an updated store format with additional product offerings, as well as a new loyalty rewards app.